DAOmasons/docs/docs/Rules/projects.md

 ## Project Definition

+Projects are defined by a completed [Project Proposal Template](../Templates/project-proposal) following the guidelines defined in this document.

 ### Project Parameters

-- All projects have 1 or 2 Project Leads
+- All projects have 1 Project Lead and an optional backup Project Lead
 - All projects must include a Payout Schema that describes how contributors will be compensated
 - All projects have 1 or more Project Outcomes that define tangible outcomes, ensuring the project has an end state
 - All projects must be approved by the Core DAO
+- All projects must have a completed [Project Proposal Template](../Templates/project-proposal)

 ### Project Lead

-Projects must have a Project Lead and are specified in the Project Proposal.
+* Projects must have a Project Lead that accepts responsibility for the project.
+* Project Leads must adhere to commitments made in the original Project Proposal.

-Project Leads are the final authority on decisions made within a project.
-Project Leads can be replaced by a majority vote within a Project DAO.
-Project Leads can be replaced by a DAO Masons majority vote using the Decision Making Process.
+* Project Leads are the final authority on decisions made within a project.
+* Project Leads can assign and unassign contributors to Roles within the project.
+* Project Leads can modify Role definitions as needed.
+* Project Leads can be replaced by a DAO Masons majority vote using the Decision Making Process.

-Project Leads must adhere to commitments made in the original Project Proposal.
+* DAO Masons vote to replace a Project Lead may be initiated by a majority vote within project DAO.

 ### Payout Schemas

+Each project includes a Payout Schema.

+The Project Payout Schema:

-Each project includes a Payout Schema, that defines how compensation is handled within the project.
-This is decided by the Project Proposer, and reviewed by the DAO.
-Pay should be fair to contributors, and can include retroactive compensation for work already accomplished.
+* defines how compensation is handled within the project.
+* is defined by the Project Proposer and is reviewed by the DAO.
+* should be be fair to contributors, and can include retroactive compensation for work already accomplished leading up to project start.

-Payout Schemas must include a minimum 10% cut to the DAO.
-The DAO has its own Payout Schema for these cuts, the default being 50% to treasury and 50% to the [Ritual of Echoes](/docs/Rituals/ritual-of-echoes) payouts.
+* must include a minimum 10% cut to the DAO, which is used in the [Ritual of Echoes](/docs/Rituals/ritual-of-echoes).

-Contributor compensation comes in the form of DAO shares, loot or direct pay.

 ### Project Outcomes & Processes